Sewer56/HeroesONE-Reloaded/README.md

 ### Shadow The Hedgehog Dummy Entry Checking

 There were the very, very odd and very, very rare files (such as vehicleresource.one) that the original HeroesONE could not open simply because the late/last file entries of the file metadata section have been dummied out in the .ONE archives.
 Well, this has been fixed.

+### HeroesONE_R_GUI -> Shadow the Hedgehog Order Sort (Action)

+Under the Action menubar, you can automatically sort files based on what Shadow the Hedgehog's .ONE parser expects.
+This is mainly intended for GADGET (`*_GDT.one`) files.
+This allows you to easily port objects between stages.